-The $1,500 non-refundable fee is a huge hit for smaller sellers.
+The $1,500 non-refundable fee for Amazon Brand Gating is a huge hit for smaller sellers.
 It’s clear that the cost of compliance is quite high, so these sellers may have to raise their prices to help cover the fees.
 This could reduce its market share, sales, and Buy Box share.
-This tool will definitely make it harder for first time sellers to find huge success on Amazon.
+This tool will definitely make it harder for first-time sellers to find huge success on Amazon.
 With this process in place, resellers that have more diversified product offerings are most likely to succeed.

 How to Get Your Brand Gated as a Brand Owner